-Owners of 2003 Ram pickups urged to stop driving them after another Takata air bag inflator death
+Owners of some 2003 Ram pickups urged to not drive them after another Takata air bag inflator death

 The company says about 233,000 of the vehicles haven’t been repaired and remain on the road despite numerous attempts to reach owners.

-Owners of all vehicles can check to see if their cars are covered by Takata recalls by going to https://www.nhtsa.gov/recalls and keying in their 17-digit vehicle identification number.
+NHTSA is urging owners of all vehicles to check to see if they have an unrepaired Takata air bag recall.
+Owners can go to https://www.nhtsa.gov/recalls and key in their 17-digit vehicle identification number.